Decision-Aware Predictions for Right-Hand Side Parameters in Linear Programs: Numerical Experiments

 In this section, we report the results of numerical experiments evaluating the performance of the proposed DAL prediction models.
 For these experiments, we set the hypothesis class to linear prediction models i.e., $\set{P} = \{p~|~\exists \bs{W} \in \mathbb{R}^{m \times d} ~\text{s.t.}~p(\bs{\obs}) = \bs{W\obs}, \forall \bs{\obs} \in \rvset\}$.
 We conducted experiments on instances of synthetically generated C-LP problems and a network optimization problem.
 All experiments were conducted on a Windows 11 desktop with an Intel i7-10700 (16 threads) and 64 GB RAM.

-For all instances of the two problems, we solve the optimistic-DAL problem \eqref{prob:optimisticTrain}, the primal-DAL problem \eqref{prob:fixedPrimalTrainLinear}, and the dual-DAL problem \eqref{prob:fixedDualTrain}.
+For all instances of the two problems, we solve the optimistic-DAL problem \eqref{prob:optimisticTrain} and the primal-DAL problem \eqref{prob:fixedPrimalTrainLinear} with $p(\bs{\obs}) = \bs{W\obs}$.
+We solve the dual-DAL problem \eqref{prob:fixedDualTrain} with $p(\bs{\obs}) = \alpha\bs{W\obs} - \bs{b}$, where $\alpha \geq 0$ is a hyperparameter that we tune to avoid the trivial solution.
 We solve two variants of the primal-DAL problem both with a $L_1$ regularizer; the first does not include the constraint violation penalty obtained by setting $\gamma = 0$ in \eqref{prob:fixedPrimalTrainLinear} and the second is a penalized version with $\gamma \neq 0$ and $\phi(\bs{W}) \coloneqq \sum_{i \in [N]}\sum_{j \in [m]}\max\{0, b_{ij} - \inner{\bs{w}_j, \bs{\obs}_i}\}$.
 We benchmark the DAL problems against learning approaches that do not explicitly consider downstream decisions to predict the relationship between the context and the right-hand-side vectors.
 We utilize as benchmarks a linear regression (LR) model, a lasso regression model \citep{tibshirani1996regression}, and a random forests (RF) regression model \citep{breiman2001random} with 100 trees and $\lceil\frac{d}{3}\rceil$ features at each split.
-The exact form of the DAL problems, as well as the linear/lasso regression problems, are provided in Appendix \S\ref{sec:details_and_additional_results_synthetic_data_experiment} for the synthetic experiment and in Appendix \S\ref{sec:network_optimization_details} for the network optimization experiment.
+The exact form of the DAL problems, as well as the linear/lasso regression problems, is provided in Appendix \S\ref{app:details_and_additional_results_synthetic_data_experiment} for the synthetic experiment and in Appendix \S\ref{sec:network_optimization_details} for the network optimization experiment.
 We solve the primal-DAL problem using the alternate convex search (Algorithm \ref{alg:acs}).
 This problem can be solved by using a commercial solver, and its DC representation can be tackled using the convex-concave procedure (Algorithm \ref{alg:ccp}), shown in Appendix \S\ref{appendix:dc}.
-We compare the alternative approaches whose details we present in Appendix \S\ref{sec:details_and_additional_results_synthetic_data_experiment}.
+We compare the alternative approaches whose details we present in Appendix \S\ref{app:details_and_additional_results_synthetic_data_experiment}.
 Our numerical comparison revealed that Algorithm \ref{alg:acs} is more efficient in solving this problem; hence, we use this solution method from here on out.
 We solve the optimistic and dual-DAL problems, which are both LPs, using Gurobi 12.0.1.
 We use the SciKit-Learn package \citep{pedregosa2011scikit} to implement regression-based prediction models.

 Recall that the alternative DAL problems aim to minimally recover the true optimal solution as a feasible solution to the predicted problem and optimistically recover it as the optimal solution of the predicted problem.
 In light of this goal, we evaluate and compare the alternative training problems using the following metrics for a prediction outcome $p(\bs{\obs})$: